Yan-Oliveira/doc-fao/content/automated-faq-ticket-creator/admin/processes-automation/dynamic-fields.rst

 4. Add the default value for customer user to setting ``OTRSAutomatedFAQTicketCreator::DefaultValues###CustomerUser``.

 .. figure:: images/system-configuration-default-value.png
-   :alt: System Configuration Default Value
+   :alt: System Configuration – Default Value

-   System Configuration Default Value
+   System Configuration – Default Value

-To copy a dynamic field value of a FAQ dynamic field into the new ticket dynamic field:
+To copy a field value of a FAQ dynamic field into the new ticket dynamic field:

 1. Go to *System Configuration* screen.
 2. Select *OTRSAutomatedFAQTicketCreator* in the *Navigation* widget.